lachlanstephen/lachlanstephen/README.md

 I love coding, and find great pleasure when you have solid functionality with beautiful design.

-:hammer_and_wrench: Currently working on:

-- Organising my professional profiles
-- Philosophers (42 Project)
+:hammer_and_wrench: Currently working on organising my professional profiles and Philosophers (42 Project)

-:book: Currently learning about:

-- Multi-threaded programs in C
-- 3D animations (WebGL, three.js)
+:book: Currently learning about multi-threaded programs in C and 3D animations (WebGL, three.js)

 :bulb: Inspired by: [Active Theory](https://activetheory.net/) <img src="./assets/img/at-icon.png" width="16px" align="center">
 - They make awe-inspiring designs come to life with code, and test the boundary for what's possible.
 Check out their website and portfolio, you won't be disappointed.